AI SEO Optimization: Redefining Visibility

 Formula: Impression Growth Rate (%) = ((Current Period Impressions - Previous Period Impressions) / Previous Period Impressions) × 100

-Track this metric in Google Search Console comparing month-over-month or quarter-over-quarter to identify visibility trends across all SERP features.
+How to Track: Measure in Google Search Console, comparing month-over-month or quarter-over-quarter to identify visibility trends across all SERP features.

-Why it Matters: Tracking impression growth helps you determine whether your content visibility footprint is expanding across both traditional and generative search results.
+Why it Matters: Impression growth reveals whether your content visibility footprint is expanding across both traditional and generative search results, indicating stronger overall discoverability and topical authority.

 Before the advent of AI summaries and featured snippets, zero-click results were often viewed as missed opportunities.
-Now, they are an integral part of a healthy brand visibility strategy, a powerful signal that your content efficiently satisfies user intent directly within the SERP or AI layer.
+Now, they are an integral part of a healthy brand visibility strategy, a powerful signal that your content efficiently satisfies user intent.

 Formula: Zero-Click Retention (%) = 100 - ((Clicks / Impressions) × 100)